 As we shelter in place over the next few weeks, or potentially a month, it is important to remember…this too shall pass.

 Never before have we ever had such a real time window into our colleagues lives, their challenges and joys.
 Strange as it sounds, this remote working thing is bringing us closer.
 Who we are, at home and at work, have never been more intertwined, than they are today.

-My hope is for us to find a way to remember these lessons when we go back to business as usual.
+My hope is for us to find a way to remember these lessons to lead teams remotely when we go back to business as usual.

 We are all in this together.

 How are you coping with the current challenges?
-Share your learnings, tips, hacks and struggles with remote working by commenting on this article.
+Share your learnings, tips, hacks and struggles to lead teams remotely by commenting on this article.
 If you found this useful, pls ‘like’ and share this with your network.